Workflow Automation for Small Businesses: A 2026 Guide

 Customer Support Automation

 Customer support automation keeps the service operating without hiring a large team.
-Many customer service processes involve asking the same questions again and again.
+Many customer service processes involve asking the same questions repeatedly.

 An automation platform steps in here to handle those requests automatically.
 Your agents can then focus on more complex customer interactions.